TOP

 There are two different sorts of print processes.

 Thermal transfer, which transfers ink from a different ribbon to the label using heat.
-Thermal transfer printers should be utilised for long-term applications where the labels will have a longer life cycle in the supply chain because the labels do not fade with exposure to sunlight or heat.
+Thermal transfer printers should be utilized for long-term applications where the labels will have a longer life cycle in the supply chain because the labels do not fade with exposure to sunlight or heat.

-Direct thermal, which makes use of specialised media in the form of label material that has been treated and turns black when heated.
+Direct thermal, which makes use of specialized media in the form of label material that has been treated and turns black when heated.
 A direct thermal printer's benefits include a simpler design that makes loading media easier, the absence of a ribbon, and easier printer maintenance.

 The flexibility of label size

 The printer/encoder you choose should be adaptable enough to support a variety of label sizes in addition to different levels of pitch between the chip inlay and label.
-As you may use Large smart labels today, what about tomorrow?
+As you may use large smart labels today, what about tomorrow?

 Avoid using media made of metal and foil.